hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 #### Fallback procedure

-Authorised Consignors are obliged to hold special stamps to authenticate documents in case of system failure so that they can authorise their own fallback documents.
-Authorised Consignors also require a Commission-approved stamp that informs the Office of Destination (OoDest) that fallback has been used.
+For information about the TAD fallback procedure, see section 'Business continuity: ‘Unscheduled’ Downtime' of the [Transit Manual Supplement](https://www.gov.uk/government/publications/transit-manual-supplement).

 #### Manually printing TADs

-Guidelines for printing TADs are available in this [zip file](/guides/ctc-traders-phase5-tis/downloads/NCTS5_TAD_Printing_Guidelines_June_2023.zip) on GitHub.
-There are separate guidelines in the zip file for during and after the transition period (see below).
-Note that single house consignments apply only to the transition period and multiple house consignments apply only to the post-transition period.
-(Please ignore any TSAD references in any of the files in the zip file.)
+Guidelines for printing TADs are available in this [zip file](/guides/ctc-traders-phase5-tis/downloads/NCTS5_TAD_Printing_Guidelines_June_2023.zip):

+- there are separate guidelines in the zip file for during and after the transition period (see below)
+- single house consignments apply only to the transition period and multiple house consignments apply only to the post-transition period

 **Note:** The current status of the post-transition period printing guidelines is ‘draft‘.
 If the guidelines change after they have been finalised, we will advise you.

+**Note:** Please ignore any TSAD references in any of the files in the zip file.

+The following printing guidelines are important:

-The ‘liability amount‘ information in the guarantee data group is not printed on a TAD.
+- the ‘liability amount‘ information in the guarantee data group is not printed on a TAD

-The printer and print driver, used for printing the TAD, must be capable of printing a bar code of standard ISO code 128 set B (but not EAN128).
+- the printer and print driver used for printing a TAD must be capable of printing a bar code of standard ISO code 128 set B (but not EAN128)

-The font type is BC C128 Narrow (True Type) version 2.0.
+- use the font type BC C128 Narrow (True Type) version 2.0

+#### Example TAD

+To learn more about how to create TADs for NCTS5, review the following:

+- [example transition period TAD](/guides/ctc-traders-phase5-tis/downloads/Example_NCTS5_Transition_Period_TAD_September_2023.pdf) (PDF), which is based on the NCTS4 TAD template (the TAD templates used for NCTS4 and NCTS5 are the same)
+- [NCTS5 Transition Period TAD Correlation Data spreadsheet](/guides/ctc-traders-phase5-tis/downloads/NCTS5_Transition_Period_TAD_Correlation_Data_September_2023.xlsx), which maps the box numbers in an NCTS4 TAD to the corresponding data elements in NCTS5 IE013, IE015, and IE029 messages

 ### UK cutover from NCTS4 to NCTS5